Skip to main content

 A.R.S. § 33-202(A)

 Freehold estates are the strongest form of property interest.
 If you own your home outright or hold a life estate, your interest is classified as freehold.
-Leases for a fixed number of years are classified as chattels real, a step down from freehold but still a recognized property interest with defined terms.
+Leases for a fixed number of years are classified as chattels real.
+They sit a step down from freehold but still carry defined terms and recognized rights.

 What Makes Chattel Interests Different